Do you ever have a place where you want to go back to because of the way it made you FEEL?

 One notable workshop enjoyed by our friends is the Taller De Ceramica Terricota, where they create ceramic bowls and other masterpieces.
 Pick up the Barichara guide from your hotel/guesthouse to find at least eight other workshops and galleries in the vicinity.

-- The trail is very well-marked with a stone sign.
-Easy peasy!
+The trail is very well-marked with a stone sign, its easy to follow.

--The trail begins by descending into the canyon.
-It's a peaceful cobblestone trail hike, with views of the Chicamocha Canyon, the peaceful countryside, and birds and farm animals.
+The trail starts by descending into the canyon.
+It’s a peaceful cobblestone trail hike, with views of the Chicamocha Canyon, the peaceful countryside, and birds and farm animals.

-- You can stop at the El Mirador for the views and a drink (it is a family farm).
+You can stop at the El Mirador for the views and a drink (it is a family farm).
 You have to walk directly through their house to get a view from the cliff.
 You will see a large white painted boulder on the top, with a cross.
-If you decide to do this, give the family a couple mils (as they are expecting it).
+If you decide to do this, give the family a couple mils for the trouble. (as they are expecting it).

 The Barichara-Guane trail is perfect for a morning excursion.
 But for a more in-depth commitment hike, this trail is a 5-section multi-day hike (ideally three days) that will tour you through multiple towns in the area.